kradakovic7/NUKS_projekt/README.md

-# SimpleFileUploader
+# SimpleToDoApp

 ## Description
-A simple file uploader application with a React frontend and Express backend.
-This application allows users to upload and delete files.
+A simple to-do application with a React frontend and Express backend.
+This application allows users to add, delete, edit, and toggle the completion status of tasks.

 ## Setup